Brian Mitchell (running back)

 As of February 2021, Mitchell began co-hosting the radio show "BMitch and Finlay" on WJFK-FM with JP Finlay of NBC Sports Washington.

+Early life

+Mitchell was the son of a career U.S. Army soldier and the youngest of seven children, born in Fort Polk, Louisiana.
+He played football at Plaquemine High School.

 College career

 Mitchell attended the University of Southwestern Louisiana (now the University of Louisiana at Lafayette), where he played quarterback.

 At Southwestern Louisiana, Mitchell became the first player in NCAA history to pass for more than 5,000 yards (5,447) and rush for more than 3,000 yards (3,335).
 He also held the NCAA record for most rushing touchdowns by a quarterback (47).
 As a senior, he rushed for 1,311 yards and passed for 1,966 yards while accounting for 25 touchdowns (six passing, 19 rushing).
 Yet, in his college career, he never returned a punt or a kickoff.

 Professional career

-Mitchell was selected in the fifth round (130th overall) of the 1990 NFL Draft by the Washington Redskins.
+Mitchell was selected in the fifth round (130th overall) of the 1990 NFL draft by the Washington Redskins.

 Washington Redskins

 As a rookie, Mitchell started off his career by returning the opening kickoff of the Redskins first pre-season game for a touchdown.
 During a Monday Night Football game that came to be known as "The Body Bag Game" on November 12, 1990, Mitchell had to be subbed in as quarterback after the Philadelphia Eagles knocked the Redskins' starting and backup quarterbacks out of the game.
 Mitchell went 3-for-6 for 40 yards passing and ran for a touchdown.

 During his second season with the Redskins in 1991, Mitchell led the NFL in punt return yards (600) and punt return touchdowns (two), helping his team to an appearance in Super Bowl XXVI, where Washington defeated the Buffalo Bills 37–24.

 Mitchell continued to play for the Redskins until 1999, leading the NFL in punt return average (14.1) and touchdowns (two) in 1994, and making a Pro Bowl selection in 1995.
 He also led the league in combined yards every season from 1994 through 1996, and again in 1998.
 He is one of only two players to lead the league in that statistical category at least four times.
 The other is Hall of Famer Jim Brown, who did it five times.

 Mitchell was released following the 1999 season with the arrival of a new owner, Daniel Snyder.